andreYoo/rt_face_det_emo_recon/README.md

 For face detection, [`SSD`](https://sefiks.com/2020/08/25/deep-face-detection-with-opencv-in-python/) is used.
 For facial expression recognition, [`emotion`](https://sefiks.com/2018/01/01/facial-expression-recognition-with-keras/) is used.

+The execution speed (face detection + emotion recognition) is approx 0.06 sec per frame.
+To measure the execution speed, we basically assumed that only one face is detected.
+However, this source code also can work with multiple results of face detection.

-This source code have been implimented based on Ubuntu 20.04 (64bit) Running environment is as follows:
+This source code have been implimented based on Ubuntu 20.04 (64bit)

+Running environment is as follows:
 ```
 GPU: Geforce RTX 2080ti